kraigb/vs-product-guide/src/pages/Building for Windows/NetFx.md

 ## Garbage collector updates

-The Garbage Collector now has a no GC region latency mode that attempts to avoid garbage collection during the execution of a critical path if certain memory-related conditions are met.
+The updated Garbage Collector has a no GC region latency mode that attempts to avoid garbage collection during the execution of a critical path if certain memory-related conditions are met.
 This new mode is important for workloads that require uninterupted computation (at least as it relates to GC CPU use).

 The no GC region latency mode enables you to specify a certain amount of memory be available as a pre-requisite to enter a No GC Region.
 You can specify the amount of memory that must be available for both the small object heap and the large object heap, or you can specify the amount of total memory and the amount to make available for the large object heap.
 While in the critical region, the GC will not collect.
 It will start collecting if a collection is explicitly requested (for example, if GC.Collect is called) or if the initially specified memory size is exhausted.